nourdine/funkytooltips/README.md

 The plugin can be installed using `npm` and is meant to be used in a project that is built using a bundler like [Webpack](https://webpack.js.org/).

-Otherwise, after manually downloading the package, the plugin can be build like so:
+Otherwise, after manually downloading the package, the plugin can be built like so:

 ```
 npm i